-TXU Electric Delivery employs several initiatives as a part of its ground-based inspection of its overhead facilities.
+Oncor Electric Delivery employs several initiatives as a part of its ground-based inspection of its overhead facilities.
 These initiatives include the following:

-a.
-Aerial Inspection Follow-up Inspections - Personnel perform follow-up ground-based inspections on any facility issue identified/reported on the semiannual aerial inspections.
-This will result in mitigating action to correct any problem or issue that might interfere with the reliable operation of the line.

-b.
-Pole Maintenance Program - A contractor is employed to perform ground-line inspection and treatment of transmission wood poles on all wood-pole lines on average over a 10 year cycle (more frequently in the wet areas of the service area and less frequently in the dry areas).
+- a.
+Transmission line aerial inspections are completed semi-annually via a fixed-winged aircraft on all Oncor transmission lines where there are no Federal Aviation Administration (FAA) air restrictions.
+For those transmission lines subjected to air restrictions, transmission line ground-base inspections or helicopter-based inspections are performed on an annual basis.
+Additional "off-cycle" aerial inspections are completed throughout the year based on system performance. - b.
+Pole Maintenance Program A contractor is employed to perform ground-line inspection and treatment of transmission wood poles on all wood-pole lines on average over a 10 year cycle (more frequently in the wet areas of the service area and less frequently in the dry areas).
 During this inspection, the contractor performs a detailed visual inspection of the pole and a cursory inspection of the overhead facilities.
 The pole is treated at the ground-line with a preservative that protects the pole from rot and insect infestation.
-Poles that are questionable are reported and placed on a list for replacement or stubbing, as appropriate.

-c.
-Road Crossing Inspections - Patrol personnel also conduct informal inspections at road crossings during routine patrols of stations looking for encroachments and vegetation growth as well as for any facility abnormalities at these locations.

-d.
-Ground based Inspections - Personnel perform ground-based inspections of wood pole lines at varying frequencies as determined based on several factors such as recent findings on aerial patrols, contract ground-line inspection findings (rejected, abnormalities found), the age of the poles on the line, vegetation growth rate in the area, etc. These ground-based inspections are intended to find abnormalities with structures, conductors, and ROW conditions that would be detrimental to the operation of the line.
+Poles that are questionable are reported and placed on a list for replacement or stubbing, as appropriate. - c.
+Road Crossing Inspections Patrol personnel also conduct informal inspections at road crossings during routine patrols of stations looking for encroachments and vegetation growth as well as for any facility abnormalities at these locations. - d.
+Ground based Inspections Personnel perform ground-based inspections of wood pole lines at varying frequencies as determined based on several factors such as recent findings on aerial patrols, contract ground-line inspection findings (rejected, abnormalities found), the age of the poles on the line, vegetation growth rate in the area, etc. Transmission line ground-base inspections are completed on a frequency of 60-months for non-wood structure transmission lines, 24 months for wood structure transmission lines less than 15 years in age, and 12 months for wood structure transmission lines greater than 15 years in age.
+Additional "off-cycle" inspections are completed during construction or system operation activities, as part of substation inspection processes, or based upon system performance.
+These ground-based inspections are intended to find abnormalities with structures, conductors, and ROW conditions that would be detrimental to the operation of the line.

-Wood Pole and Cross-Arm Replacements - Poles and cross-arms that are identified during routine or special aerial inspections or ground-based inspections, are designated for replacement on special projects.
+- e.
+Wood Pole and Cross-Arm Replacements -- Poles and cross-arms that are identified during routine or special aerial inspections or ground-based inspections, are designated for replacement on special projects. - f.
+Substation component inspections are performed on a monthly basis for each of the Oncor substation facilities.
+Additional "off-cycle" inspections may occur during construction or system operation activities.